digital-asset/daml/ledger-service/lf-value-json/specification.rst

 Input
 ~~~~~

-Optionals are encoded using null if the value is None, and with the
+Optionals are encoded using ``null`` if the value is None, and with the
 value itself if it's Some.
-However, this does not let us encode nested
+However, this alone does not let us encode
-optionals unambiguously.
-Therefore nested Optionals are encoded using an
+nested optionals unambiguously.
+Therefore, nested Optionals are encoded
-empty list for None, and a list with one element for Some.
-Note that
+using an empty list for None, and a list with one element for Some.
+Note
-after the top-level Optional, all the nested ones must be represented
+that after the top-level Optional, all the nested ones must be
-using the list notation.
+represented using the list notation.

 A few examples, using the form